 A sturdy grade of paper like cardstock is best for making a set of cards, but you can certainly set up the activity with whatever you have on hand, including construction paper or wallpaper.

-Instructions for a memory game
+Instructions for memory game cards

 1. Glue two sheets of cardstock together.